 An acquired brain injury can result in the sensory organs themselves functioning well, ie the ears, eyes etc, but the brain is not processing the information sent to it appropriately.
 This causes a number of challenges, such as misjudging distances and a lack of orientation.

 It can also cause visual neglect, which is when the person can only see half or one side of whatever they are looking at.
 This can manifest itself as only eating half the food on the plate or only reading one side of a page, and can also cause sufferers to be unable to recognise objects from an unusual angle.

 There are two areas of the brain involved in speech: Broca’s area, located on the left side of the brain, responsible for producing speech, and Wernicke’s area, located between the frontal and temporal lobes and responsible for understanding the speech of others.
 These two are connected but can be affected separately.
 Receptive language loss means that you cannot make sense of the language you hear or read, and expressive language loss affects the ability to speak or write the right words.
 Difficulties with these areas are known as aphasia.
 When both problems are present the condition is known as ‘global aphasia’.

 Some of the people we support at The Upstreet Project suffer from aphasia or dysphasia to varying degrees.
 For them we employ a mixed programme of speech therapy and less formal exercises to compensate for the challenges presented by this condition.

 Care and support provision

 The management team and staff at The Upstreet Project have both comprehensive training and years of experience of caring for and supporting people with Korsakov’s syndrome, acquired brain injury, alcoholic dementia and related conditions.
-If you would like a frank and confidential discussion about how we can help you or your relative, please call Rod or Bobbie Tarry on 01227 860516 or contact us here.
+If you would like a frank and confidential discussion about how we can help you or your relative, please contact us here.